AdrianoDiDio/Medal-Of-Honor-PSX-File-Viewer/docs/README.md

 <img src="Images/TIMViewer_Main_Interface.png" width="600" />

-*Screenshot taken from SoundExplorer when opening all the tims inside the TAF file contained in Medal Of Honor Mission 1 Level 3*
+*Screenshot taken from TIMViewer when opening all the tims inside the TAF file contained in Medal Of Honor Mission 1 Level 3*

 ## Build